Reviewing error messages in Next.js App Router

 }

-Three changes, zero blocking violations.
-The tone shifts from "the user caused this" to "we caused this and we can fix it" — VT-05's core ask.
+Three changes, zero blocking findings.
+The tone shifts from "the user caused this" to "we caused this and we can fix it" — exactly what error-recovery copy needs.

 Inline toast errors